jbavari/jbavari.github.io/source/_posts/2014-04-03-how-i-use-npm-link.markdown

 Cordova is a host of different [components](https://issues.apache.org/jira/browse/CB/?selectedTab=com.atlassian.jira.jira-projects-plugin:components-panel), many of which rely on node.js modules from npm.

-At first, I didnt know how to make changes to the cordova cli code to make changes, and I didnt want to just go modify the code in the global node_modules/cordova-cli folder.
+When I first started wantint go help, I didnt know how to make changes to the cordova code to use globally, and I didnt want to just go modify the code in the global node_modules/cordova-cli folder.
 This post covers on how to get started modifying existing node modules you may use from npm.

 ## Why?

 Recently, I came across [a small bug](https://groups.google.com/forum/#!topic/phonegap/ahzIwbUqr4A) in Cordova CLI 3.4.
 To begin to poke around the code to find a fix in the cordova-cli project.

 When I first started, I had to figure out how to get access to the verion pulled from the repo on Github to use my code instead of the globally installed cordova.

-Here's what I did:
+# How I use npm-link

 * Uninstalled the currently used cordova cli, `npm uninstall -g cordova`
 * Forked the [cordova-cli repo from github](https://github.com/apache/cordova-cli)